 Sarah originally came to the northwest to work at Mount St. Helens, where she spent five seasons as a park ranger.
 She received her BA in Environmental Education from Western Washington University.
 She has also worked as an outdoor instructor for OMSI, Trackers Earth, Georgia 4-H, and most recently worked as an outreach educator at the Oregon Zoo.
 Sarah is passionate about helping kids to discover their own personal connection with the natural world and become environmental stewards.

 When she isn’t out on Sauvie Island, Sarah spends her time hiking, cycling, playing guitar, and tending her own garden.
 She is also an avid baker and cook, and especially loves to experiment with fresh, seasonal ingredients.

-Joanne Lazo, Marketing and Development Manager
+Joanne Lazo, Development and Communications Manager

 Joanne Lazo joined the Sauvie Island Center staff in March of 2011 as Marketing Manager.
 She grew up in the Pacific Northwest where her first job was picking strawberries on the small farms that dotted the hills west of Salem.

 After graduating from the University of Oregon and spending several post-college years working in advertising in New York City, the beauty and bounty of Oregon called her home.
 Recently, Joanne served as Marketing Director for the Portland Le Cordon Bleu College of Culinary Arts, where she developed and administered the school’s corporate giving program.